OBsmith: LLM-Powered JavaScript Obfuscator Testing: OBsmith Approach

 \subsection{Sketch-based Program Generation}

-OBsmith generate sketches using LLMs and auto-extraction, these sketches are input to the program generator.
-Program generation is a two-step process that transforms partial sketches into complete, executable JavaScript programs which are ready for differential and metamorphic testing.
+OBsmith generates sketches using LLMs and auto-extraction, and these sketches are input to the program generator.
+Program generation is a two-step process that transforms partial sketches into complete, executable JavaScript programs which are ready for equivalence checking.

 \begin{enumerate}[label=Step \arabic*:] \item \textit{Sketch filling}. \name~systematically replaces all placeholders and incomplete expressions in each sketch.
 OBsmith traverses the sketch and substitutes each placeholder with a concrete value or expression, producing a filled concrete program.